 Avoid purchasing products in plastic pouches or plastic wraps and insist on biodegradable and recyclable packaging materials.
 Many alternative packaging materials are available today with the same qualities as plastic but are much less harmful to the environment.

-Use paper bags instead of plastic gift wraps, avoid consumables packaged in plastic, and opt for products with refill options.
-Choose products contained in glass bottles or cardboard boxes that are easily disposable.
+Use paper bags instead of plastic gift wraps (but only if you’ve forgotten your reusable bag!), avoid consumables packaged in plastic, and opt for products with refill options.
+Choose products contained in glass bottles or cardboard boxes that are easily recyclable.
 Most of our daily use items, including consumables, foods, medicines, and personal care products are available in plastic packaging, so we must shift to products with reusable and recyclable packaging.

 You can bring some changes in habits by using reusable items instead of single-use materials that would help keep the environment clean with less waste generation.
 Use more reusable options in your daily routine, like toiletries, kitchenware, travel kit, medicines, food packaging, and domestic products.
 Branded recyclable items are a good alternative to plastics with certified compostable properties.